algosup/2023-2024-project-5-flutter-team-7/docs/specs/technical.md

 To ensure the basis of our application works, some unit[^13] and integration[^14] tests will be written in our code directly.
 They will be placed in `src/adopteuncandidat/lib/test/unit/featurename_test.dart` and `src/adopteuncandidat/lib/test/integration/featurename_test.dart` respectively.

-These two types of tests will be written using the `test`, `flutter_test` and `mockito` packages.
+These two types of tests will be written using the `test`, `flutter_test`, and `mockito` packages.
 For more information on it, as well as example code, please refer to the corresponding [flutter documentation](https://docs.flutter.dev/cookbook/testing/unit/mocking).

 Additionally, some manual UI testing will be performed and compared against the [functional specifications](../functional.md).

 To keep track of those issues we will be using [GitHub Issues](https://github.com/algosup/2023-2024-project-5-flutter-team-7/issues/new/choose).

-A [test plan]((../qa/test_plan.md)) has been written with more details.
+A [test plan](../qa/test_plan.md) has been written with more details.

 ## Deployment